 • A structured feedback format is available for the students.
-They submit feedback form at the end of every year. • Feedback from the parents is received during parents- teachers meeting organised by the respective departments. • Alumni meet conducted and recorded the recent trends that could be used for upgradation in the curriculum.
-Utilization of Feedback for overall development 1.
-Extra Coaching for slow learners: Based on the request of the parents, the teachers took special classes for slow learners during their free hours.
-2. Water facilities at wash room: Based on the feedback of the parents, water supply was ensured.
-3. Course Materials: Based on the feedback received from the students, course / study materials were given to students.
-4. More items in Students' Cooperative Stores: Based on students' feedback, the materials demanded by the students were purchased and were made available for them.
+They submit feedback form at the end of every year. • Feedback from the parents is received during parents- teachers meeting organised by the respective departments. • Alumni meet conducted and recorded the recent trends that could be used for up gradation in the curriculum.